openthread/ot-ns/cli/README.md

 All nodes in the YAML file can also be position-shifted prior to loading by changing the `pos-shift` parameter in the YAML file to a non-zero value.
 See [`save`](#save) for saving a network topology into a YAML file.

-There is an example of the YAML format in the file `./config/test_mesh_topology.yaml`.
+There are examples of the YAML format in the directory `./etc/mesh-topologies`.

 ### log